-Sarah Stevenson is an associate in the Natural Resources Department and a litigator representing public entities and private businesses.
+Sarah Stevenson is a shareholder in the Natural Resources Department and a litigator representing public entities and private businesses.
 Her natural resources experience focuses on water law, including water adjudications and interstate water compacts, and Native American law, including natural resource development projects on Native American land.
 She has advised clients developing projects on Native American land on issues regarding indigenous rights, jurisdiction, and contract formation.
 Sarah has litigated business disputes and employment and First Amendment cases.

 With a practice that includes cases in federal and state trial and appellate courts, including the United States Supreme Court, Sarah advises and guides clients on a broad range of cases.
 Sarah’s recent experience includes obtaining a jury verdict as second chair attorney in a federal court employment case and conducting oral argument before the New Mexico Supreme Court.
 Sarah provides pro bono services to local families in conjunction with the New Mexico Immigrant Law Center.